 This hearty gourd makes its way into autumn-inspired breakfasts, lunches and dinners.
 And, obviously, ultra-decadent desserts.

-Pumpkin Cream Pasta.
+Pumpkin French Toast.
 Courtesy of Kerbey Lane Cafe.

 1. Breakfast star Kerbey Lane Cafe rolls out a special fall menu loaded with pumpkin classics each year.
-Order the pumpkin French toast made with their homemade pumpkin bread and sip on a pumpkin spice cappuccino while you wait.
-For lunch, try the pumpkin cream pasta made with jalapeno sausage, a pumpkin cream sauce and roasted root vegetables.
+Order the pumpkin French toast made with their homemade pumpkin bread for breakfast.
+Or, for lunch, try the chicken and pancakes, featuring fried all-natural chicken breast, cinnamon-beignet pancakes, maple buffalo sauce and powdered sugar

 2. Known for their creative milkshakes and burgers, Hopdoddy introduces a wacky-meets-delicious shake flavor and burger creation every couple of weeks.
-Look forward to unexpected creations this season, which could take the shape of pumpkin shakes or burgers made with kabocha (a Japanese squash similar to pumpkin).
+Look forward to unexpected creations this season, including the au jus burger, piled high with carmelized onion mostrada, horseradish mayo, provelone cheese and au jus.

-3. Meanwhile, at Picnik, the health-conscious crowd can enjoy a pumpkin pie oatmeal while they sip on a paleo-friendly, whey protein-filled pumpkin spice latte: a seasonal twist on the cafe’s famous butter coffee.
+3. Meanwhile, at Picnik, the health-conscious crowd can enjoy a pumpkin pie oatmeal or the harvest hash, made with roasted sweet potato, spinach, Brussels sprouts and a poached egg, while they sip on a paleo-friendly, whey protein-filled pumpkin spice latte: a seasonal twist on the cafe’s famous butter coffee.

 4. Argentine-focused Buenos Aires Café gets into the swing with seasonal menus updated daily.
 Inquire about their fall empanadas and the gnocchi quartet with pumpkin-cinnamon, sweet potato-chipotle, cilantro-jalapeno and potato-herb gnocchi.

-5. Make a harvest feast out of the homemade pumpkin ravioli at north Austin's Andiamo Ristorante, served with a brown butter and sage sauce and paired nicely with a warm apple bocconotti.
+5. Make a harvest feast out of the homemade pumpkin ravioli at north Austin's Andiamo Ristorante, served with a brown butter and sage sauce and paired nicely with the pumpkin panna cotta.

 With autumn comes some of our favorite things: gorgeous patio weather, festival season, rich dishes and all things pumpkin.

-6. Looking to satisfy your sweet tooth?
-Relish a pumpkin ice cream cone or pumpkin spice ice cream cake from Amy’s Ice Creams, or check out the seasonal scoops at Lick Honest Ice Creams, where flavors have ranged from Hazel’s Pumpkin Pie to Spiced Sweet Potato Pie.
+8. Looking to satisfy your sweet tooth?
+Relish a scoop of pumpkin ice cream in a cone or a salted caramel pumpkin ice cream cake from Amy’s Ice Creams.

 In a Bowl